englekk/handbook-docs/Fuse/05 - Triggers and Animators.md

 <Scale Factor="2" Duration="0.4"/>
 ```

-`Scale` can be used relative to something using the `RelativeTo` property, which accepts the following values:
+`Scale` can be used relative to something using the `RelativeTo` property.
+The two choices are:

-- `SizeChange`: When used together with @(LayoutAnimation), scales relative to the change in size of the element.
+* `SizeChange` - resizes relative to the change in size of the element specified by the `RelativeNode` property.
-- `SizeFactor`: Scales to the size of the element specified by `RelativeNode`.
+* `SizeFactor` - resizes with a factor relative to another element, specified by `RelativeNode`.
+A factor of `1` would make it the same size as the `RelativeNode`, while a factor of `0.5` would make it half the size, and so on.

 ### $(Rotate)